jentzheng/n4m-jitter-bridge/README.md

 npm install && npm run build
 ```

-3. Open the Max patch.

 ## Usage

 ### From Jitter's jit.net.send

 - **Workflow**:
-  - Receives GRGB image data.
+  - Parse data from Jitter
   - Converts it to RGB using `grgb2rgb`.
   - Runs YOLOv12n on the RGB data.
   - Sends detection results back to Max/MSP.

-## TODO
+## TODO and questions

+- Add more model inference examples like YOLO-pose or YOLO-seg
 - Should I use `node-addon-api` to parse the data from Jitter?
-- Evaluate `from-syphon.ts` (not sure if it's reasonable for live processing as it allocates too much memory).
+- Evaluate `from-syphon.ts` (not sure if it's suitable for live processing as it allocates too much memory).
+- Is it possible to send real-time base64 data, such as image segments, back to Max?